 Concept of Operations

-WFIRST is a tightly constrained mission: each of the WFIRST science objectives has unique constraints involving the field of regard, cadence, and S/C roll angles.
+Several elements of the WFIRST-2.4 mission are tightly constrained, with science objectives that require unique constraints involving the field of regard, cadence, and S/C roll angles.
 Moreover, observations in GEO are subject to viewing constraints on daily (motion around the Earth), monthly (Moon avoidance), yearly (Sun aspect angle), and secular (orbital precession) timescales.
 We have therefore constructed an existence proof of a possible observing plan in order to assess the compatibility of the planned programs.
 This is only an existence proof: the actual observing plan will be updated depending on the needs of the dark energy and exoplanet communities and the highest-ranked GO programs.

 The “existence proof” observing plan was built according to the following constraints: